 How to Make a Line Chart: Visualize Trends and Changes Over Time

-Line charts are the best way to show how something changes over time.
-Learn when to use one, how to build it, and the design choices that separate a clear chart from a confusing one.
+Line charts are the best way to show change over time.
+When to use one, how to build it, and the design choices that make it clear.

 How to Make a Line Chart: Visualize Trends and Changes Over Time